Skip to main content

 Customize which events you receive

-You can see details on the data that Layercode sends to this endpoint here You can also toggle the events you want delivered:
+You can see details on the data that Layercode sends to this endpoint here Agent webhook events (configure inside the Your Backend modal):

 • message – (required) Fired after speech-to-text transcription completes for the user’s turn.